MSME Schemes for Entrepreneurs

 - Quality Management Standards and Quality technology tools

-Let’s take a look at these schemes so you can choose the best for your MSME set up.
+Let’s take a look at these schemes so you can choose the best for your MSME setup.

 Udyog Aadhar Memorandum Scheme

-This scheme replaces a previous registration process called the SSI registration or MSME registration.
+This scheme replaces a previous registration process called the SSI Registration or MSME registration.
 The previous process was riddled with a lot of paperwork and submissions, for MSME registration.
 With this scheme, the registration is done using only two forms: Entrepreneur Memorandum-I and Entrepreneur Memorandum-II replacing the 11 forms of the previous process.

 The process is free and completely online.
-MSME’s registered through this scheme using Aadhaar are entitled to MSME loans, government subsidies, hassle-free bank accounts in the name of the MSME and much more.
+MSMEs registered through this scheme using Aadhaar are entitled to MSME loans, government subsidies, hassle-free bank accounts in the name of the MSME and much more.
 The scheme as a whole has registered around two lakhs small-scale businesses in the MSME category and makes the sector of these businesses an organized one with holistic and maximum benefits.
-The MSME scheme for SC/ST entrepreneurs is recognized by the system separately and the MSME schemes benefits are provided for them.
+The MSME scheme for SC/ST entrepreneurs is recognized by the system separately and the MSME schemes’ benefits are provided for them.

 Under the incubation scheme, the government supports new and innovative ideas such as new designs and new products.
-The government provides financial assistance to Host Institutions (HI) which are exploring and implementing new ideas in their respective service sectors.
+The government provides financial assistance to Host Institutions (HI) that are exploring and implementing new ideas in their respective service sectors.
 The financial assistance pertains to 75-85% of the project cost with a maximum limit to INR 8 lakhs.
 This scheme actively promotes technological advances and knowledge innovations by financially assisting ingenious ideas.
 The eligibility for MSME schemes depends on the innovation that a company can come up with.

 The scheme takes care of women who may not have adequate educational background for handling entrepreneurship and hence provides training in the field.
 A prize named ‘Outstanding Women Entrepreneur’ is awarded every year.
-The prize is given to recognise achievements and innovations of women entrepreneurs, hence it promotes entrepreneurship for women.
+The prize is given to recognize the achievements and innovations of women entrepreneurs, hence it promotes entrepreneurship for women.